NYC Pool Championships 8-Ball Rules

 - If a player accidentally moves more than one ball illegally.

-- If the player has ball in hand and accidentally pockets the cue ball or an object ball during the ball in hand set up.
+- If the player has ball in hand and moves another ball with the cue ball or the hand holding the cue ball.

 - If any balls are jumped off the table.